OOPSpam/blog/_posts/2024-08-20-spam-protection-for-breakdance.md

     ![OOPSpam Anti-Spam WordPress Plugin Settings](/blog/assets/posts/breakdance/oopspam-bd-setting.png "OOPSpam Anti-Spam WordPress Plugin Settings")

 3. Now, OOPSpam is activated.
-You can edit your form and go to __Actions -> Actions After Submission__ and select __Check for spam by OOPSpam__ action. make sure __Check for spam by OOPSpam__ comes before __Store Submission__ action so that OOPSpam checks for spam before a submission is stored.
+You can edit your form and go to __Actions -> Actions After Submission__ and select __Check for spam by OOPSpam__ action.
+Make sure __Check for spam by OOPSpam__ comes before __Store Submission__ action so that OOPSpam checks for spam before a submission is stored.

     ![OOPSpam spam check action in Breakdance Form setting](/blog/assets/posts/breakdance/spam-check-action.png "OOPSpam spam check action in Breakdance Form setting")